Sunshine Reggae

 "Sunshine Reggae" is a song written and recorded by Danish electronic music duo Laid Back.
-It was originally released as a single in 1982 and released on their second album Keep Smiling (1983).
+It was originally released as a single in July 1983 and released on their second album Keep Smiling (1983).
 As an international summer hit of 1983, it is the band's most successful song.

 Reception and versions

 "Sunshine Reggae" reached number one in Germany and Austria in September 1983.
-It peaked at number four in the Netherlands and Flanders (Belgium), and number nine in Switzerland.
+It peaked at number three in Italy, four in the Netherlands and Flanders (Belgium), and number nine in Switzerland.
 It was surprisingly popular in South America.
 Its popularity was further increased by a film named after the song, Sunshine Reggae in Ibiza, which premiered in November 1983.

 The song appeared in various single versions released by Metronome Records, Polydor Records, Sire Records, CBS and Atlas Records.
 The song was also released in different versions as a 12" maxi single with a length of about 6:30 minutes.

 In the music video, band members are bored office workers who fantasize about a South Sea beach, where they perform the song, have fun, and play music with the locals.
 The video was recorded in Sri Lanka.

 In the US, the single's B-side song, "White Horse", became more successful.
 It was released as a single and went on to spend three weeks at number one on the Dance Charts.